MyAnimeList: Features

-MyAnimeList lists anime (Japanese animation), aeni (Korean animation), and donghua (Chinese animation).
-Similarly, MyAnimeList has information on manga (Japanese comics), manhwa (Korean comics), manhua (Chinese comics), as well as dōjinshi (fan comics) and light novels.
+MyAnimeList only lists anime, aeni, donghua as well as manga, manhwa, manhua, doujinshi and light novels.
 Users create lists that they strive to complete.
-Users can submit reviews, write recommendations, blogs, post in the site's forum, create clubs to unite with people of similar interests, and subscribe to the RSS news feed of anime and manga related news.
-MAL also starts challenges for users to complete their 'lists.'
+Users are able to submit reviews, write recommendations, blogs, produce interest stacks, post in the site's forum, create clubs to unite with people of similar interests, and subscribe to the RSS news feed of anime and manga related news.
+MAL also initiates challenges for users to complete their 'lists.'